sahibsethi17/PlantShopping/README.md

 5. Create a pull request.

 ## Credits
-This project is a fork of the original [Original Repo]([link-to-original-repo](https://github.com/ibm-developer-skills-network/e-plantShopping.git)) created by [IBM Skills Network].
+This project is a fork of the original ([link-to-original-repo](https://github.com/ibm-developer-skills-network/e-plantShopping.git)) created by [IBM Skills Network].

 ### My Contributions:
 - Implemented cart quantity update functionality (increment/decrement)